 4. Is audiology a growing career field?

-Yes, audiology is experiencing growth due to an aging population and increased awareness of hearing health, leading to a higher demand for audiologists.
+Yes, audiology is a growing field driven by an aging population and greater awareness around hearing health, which translates into a greater need for audiologists.

 References: